juliangut/slim-routing/README.md

 #### Middleware

-Resulting middleware applied to a route will be the result of combining group middleware and route middleware
+Resulting middleware added to a route will be the result of combining group middleware and route middleware and are applied to the route in the following order, so that final middleware execution order will be the same as expected in any Slim app:

-There is a drawback on defining middleware in any other format but PHP definition files.
-You cannot use a Closure, only strings, so that middleware must be a reference to a container entry

-## Considerations

-Important to note is the order in which the middleware is assigned to each route:

-* Firstly route middleware will be applied in the order they are defined
+* Firstly route middleware will be set to the route **in the order they are defined**
-* Then group (if any) middleware are to be applied in the same order they are defined
+* Then route group (if any) middleware are to be set into the route **in the same order they are defined**
-* If route group (if any) has a parent then parent's middleware are applied in the order they are defined, and this goes up until no group parent is defined
+* If group has a parent then parent's middleware are set **in the order they are defined**, and this goes up until no parent group is left

 ## Contributing